alexeyLol/Divisors_Rust/README.md

 ### MANUAL
 The first step: enter your number.
-The second step: program will print all divisors.
+The second step: the program will print all divisors.

 ### INPUT FORMAT
 (0 <= your number < 2<sup>128</sup>)&nbsp;&nbsp;&nbsp;&nbsp;# u128